 Dear Coach: I notice that there are flax seeds in many store products, and many recipes I see also call for flax seed.
 Why are flax seeds so beneficial?
 Wendy

 Dear Wendy, You are an observant shopper!
-Flaxseed is found in all kinds of today’s foods, including cereals, crackers, breads, frozen waffles and oatmeal.
+Flax seeds are found in all types of foods today, including cereals, crackers, breads, frozen waffles and oatmeal.
 Flax seeds are very beneficial for a number of reasons, one of the biggest being LIGNANS.

 Fiber is another benefit of flax seeds.
 Flax seeds contain both soluble fiber (dissolves in water) and insoluble fiber (does not dissolve in water).
-High fiber foods such as fiber can help relieve constipation, lower cholesterol, regulate blood sugar, protect against many diseases including breast and prostate cancer, lower estrogen levels, reduce the recurrence of colon polyps, and can reduce the risk for infection that results from taking antibiotics, steroids, and other drugs that destroy beneficial bacteria.
+High fiber foods help relieve constipation, lower cholesterol, regulate blood sugar, and protect against many diseases, including breast and prostate cancer; they also lower estrogen levels, reduce the recurrence of colon polyps, and can reduce the risk for infection that results from taking antibiotics, steroids, and other drugs that destroy beneficial bacteria.

 - Flax oil is not a substitute for flax seeds.
 The seeds are little nutrition powerhouses and we lose much of the nutrition when we just press out the oil.